triton-inference-server/model_navigator/examples/models/tensorflow/bert/README.md

 limitations under the License.
 -->

-# Huggingface BERT Model
+# HuggingFace BERT Model

-In this example we show how to optimize BERT model from Huggingface repository.
-We recommend running this example in NVIDIA NGC [TensorFlow2 containter](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tensorflow).
+In this example, we show how to optimize BERT model from HuggingFace repository.
+We recommend running this example in NVIDIA NGC [TensorFlow2 container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tensorflow).

 ## Install dependencies